-For those students in quarantine, the following information explains how your quarantine period will end.
-On day 14 of your quarantine, we will clear your red pass so that on the following morning (day 15), when you fill out your daily symptom tracker, you will receive a green pass and will be free to move out of your quarantine room in Horan Hall.
+For example, currently in the event of an international travel quarantine on day 14 of your quarantine, we will clear your red pass so that on the following morning (day 15), you will receive a green pass and will be free to move out of your quarantine room in Horan Hall.

 Resident students are provided with three meals per day during the isolation/quarantine period.
-Health Services will check in on students each day.
+Health Services and Counseling Services will check in on students.
 Students will be required to complete the symptom tracker every day.

 The College is seeking One Manhattan Campus Ambassadors to help ease the transition back to campus and keep everyone socially distanced across campus.
 Volunteers (students, faculty, staff and administrators) are needed to help educate and encourage safe practices for returning to campus.
 To sign up to be part of the One Manhattan Campus Ambassador program, please click here and complete the form.
 If you have any questions, please contact Thelma Collado at email@example.com